SHEL — Shell plc

 1. Key Financial Results and Metrics

-- Q4 Adjusted Earnings: $3.3 billion, impacted by noncash tax adjustments and lower oil prices.
+- Q4 Adjusted Earnings: $3.3 billion, impacted by noncash tax adjustments and lower oil prices, partially offset by strong operational performance.

-- Return on Average Capital Employed (ROACE): 9.4% for the year, with Mobility and Lubricants achieving their highest contributions (15% and 21% ROACE respectively).
+- Return on Average Capital Employed (ROACE): 9.4% for the year, with Mobility and Lubricants achieving their highest-ever contributions.

 2. Strategic Updates and Business Highlights

-- Cost Reductions: Achieved $5.1 billion in structural cost reductions, on track to meet the target of $5 billion to $7 billion by 2028.
+- Cost Reductions: Achieved $5.1 billion in structural cost reductions, three years ahead of target, with a goal of $5 billion to $7 billion by 2028.

-- Portfolio Management: Completed divestments in Nigeria and Singapore, and established the Adura joint venture in the U.K. North Sea.
+- Portfolio Management: Completed divestments in Nigeria and Singapore, and established the Adura joint venture, enhancing operational efficiency.

-- LNG Growth: Achieved an 11% increase in LNG sales, with a target of 4% to 5% annual growth through 2030.
+- LNG Growth: LNG sales grew by 11% in 2025, exceeding the target of 4% to 5% annual growth through 2030, supported by record cargo deliveries.

 3. Forward Guidance and Outlook

-- Free Cash Flow Growth: Targeting over 10% annual growth in normalized free cash flow per share through 2030, with expectations for improved performance in 2026.
+- Free Cash Flow Growth: Targeting over 10% annual growth per share through 2030, with expectations for acceleration beyond 2025.

 4. Bad News, Challenges, or Points of Concern

-- Chemicals Performance: Ongoing challenges in the Chemicals segment due to low margins and operational performance, with restructuring efforts underway.
+- Chemicals Segment Struggles: Continued challenges in the Chemicals business due to low margins and operational performance, with a restructuring plan in place but no immediate updates on progress.

 5. Notable Q&A Insights

-- Resource Management: Management acknowledged the need to address declining reserves and emphasized a focus on value creation rather than simply increasing resource metrics.
+- Resource Management: Executives acknowledged the need to address declining reserves while focusing on value creation rather than merely increasing resource volume.
+They emphasized a balanced approach to exploration and M&A.